March 9, 2022

 When it comes to marketing, Abe Lincoln was a man ahead of his time.
 He’s one of the few people in history to have successfully campaigned for public office under his name without any previous political experience.

 Not bad for a guy who spent most of his working life as a traveling salesman selling cheese, hats, and other sundries until his dad decided to make him a lawyer.
 Even a traveling salesman understands that search engine optimization SEO is how to communicate with potential clients.

-For the sake of argument, if 90% of America is accepting one type of currency, making collecting payment i.e. online payments why not put your hands up and roll with it.
+For the sake of argument, if 90% of America is accepting one type of currency, making collecting payments i.e. online payments why not put your hands up and roll with it?
 Here we step back in time, not accepting online payments in 2021 is corporate suicide.
 And, these ladies and gentlemen are the fear-filled leaders of today.